 Teens 16 and 17 may also pre-register as a voter, but are not eligible to vote until your 18th birthday.

 What must I do if I've changed my address since I registered?

 If you have moved within Wellesley, notify the Town Clerk's Office of your new address in writing.
 If you have moved to a new city or town, you must register again in the new location.

 What should I do if I registered to vote and I have not heard from my local election official?

 If you have NOT received confirmation of your voter status from the Town Clerk's Office within 1 week from the date you registered please contact Diane Innes, Wellesley Elections & Registration Administrator @ 781-431-1019 ext.
 2258.

 Please see the link above to find your precinct and the address of your polling place.

 How do I absentee vote?

-Please file a request with the Town Clerk stating your voting name and address and birthdate and the address where your ballot is to be sent.
-Absentee requests may be filed at any time prior to the election, up until NOON the day prior (June 24).
-Ballots will be mailed beginning 21 days prior to the election.
+Please file a request with the Town Clerk stating your voting name and address and birth date and the address where your ballot is to be sent.
+A ballot will be mailed to you the same day we receive a request.
+Absentee requests may be filed at any time prior to the election, up until NOON the day prior.
+Ballots will be mailed beginning 21 days prior to the

 If you require the ballot to be mailed out of Wellesley please allow sufficient time for mailing in both directions (generally allow 10 mailing days for a ballot to go out of Wellesley and be returned).